-Number 2's chair in The Prisoner.
+Number 2's Ball Chair in The Prisoner.
 The desk it faced had several phones and a set of controls.

 It's Color-Coded for Your Convenience, as well: a Federation chair is done in soothing shades of beige, whereas Klingon furniture is all made from black leather and bolted-together slabs of iron.
 But the Klingons like it that way.

 In the Star Trek: Enterprise episode "Singularity", the crew become obsessed with trivial nonsense due to Space Madness, and engineer Trip Tucker went all nuts trying to design the Ultimate Captain's Chair with interactive status displays, secondary helm control, inertial micro-dampers and cup holder (but apparently No Seat Belts).

 "I know you don't think this chair is important, but you're wrong.
 What's the most critical component on this ship?
 The main computer?
 The warp reactor?
 Uh-uh, it's the crew.
 And the most important member of the crew is the Captain.
 He makes life and death decisions every day and the last thing he needs to be thinking in a critical situation is, 'Gee, I wish this chair wasn't such a pain in the ass.'"